froasio/SoftwareDevelopmentLibrary/README.md

 # Computer Science Library

-This is my personal selection of computer science books, those that any good programmer should open at least once.
+This is my personal library of Computer Science & Software Development books.
+Some of them were read in detail, some others are good reference books.
+Most of them are beautiful classics.

 * [Operating Systems](#operating-systems)
 * [Legacy Systems](#legacy-systems)
 * [Algorithms](#algorithms)